Nullora/NovusKernel/README.md

 # Contributions
 As this is super early dev, you can easily find simple bugs and fix them.
 Not only do you get familiar with kernel dev if you're just starting, but you also help me out a ton! kernel code can be found at **/kernel/** in the repo.
 It is split into multiple files.
 Scroll to **Known issues**, it is split to easy and hard categories.
 If you're new, start with the easy, it's a reliable way to learn!
 # What works
+- IDT table passed to CPU, even closer to keyboard input.
 - GDT table passed to CPU, future interupts.
 Prepping for keyboard input.
 - Custom UEFI bootloader with ELF64 loader
 - Physical memory detection with UEFI memory map